BackupTheBerlios/subnant-svn/trunk/README.txt

   * mirror

-    Mirror a remote repository by chaining Subnant targets: create -> load after downloading and (if needed) uncompressing dump file
+    Mirror a repository from a remote dump by chaining Subnant targets: create -> load  (dump will be uncompressed if in .zip or .gz format)

   * upgrade-bdb